bhargavi-bhende/Ismile-Photography/README.md

-# Ismile Photography Website
+# Ismile Photography Website - Homepage

-Welcome to the Ismile Photography website - homepage.
+Welcome to the Ismile Photography homepage project.
 Created by Bhargavi Bhende

 ## Table of Contents